Santa Monica Airport Commission Approves City Plan To Take Over KSMO

 Key Takeaways:

-• The Santa Monica Airport Commission has recommended the city proceed with plans to eventually cease aviation operations at Santa Monica Airport (KSMO), including taking over airport land and imposing new user rules.
+• The Santa Monica Airport Commission has recommended that the city council proceed with its strategy to eventually shut down aviation operations at the airport, including taking over parts of the field and imposing new rules for users.

-• Airport advocates, such as the NBAA, strongly oppose these moves, arguing that federal obligations mandate KSMO must continue operating as an airport.
+• Airport advocates, led by NBAA, strongly oppose these moves, asserting that federal obligations require the land to continue operating as an airport and are supporting legal challenges to the city's plans.

 See a mistake?
 Contact us.